paul1734/Soft-Power-Index/README.md

 The following Soft Power Index (SPI) is loosely inspired by the work of Jonathan McClory for Portland (https://softpower30.com/) and the conceptual idea from Nye (1990).
 Within my Master's thesis, I am using this index to study the effects of soft power on bilateral trade over a timespan of up to 30 years.
 This repo is used to explain my choice of datasets and to combine my data collection and cleaning efforts.

-The Soft Power: "This power tends to arise from such resources as cultural and ideological attraction as well as rules and institutions of international regulations" (Nye 1990, p.
+Soft Power "tends to arise from such resources as cultural and ideological attraction as well as rules and institutions of international regulations" (Nye 1990, p.
 168).
 "Soft power is the ability to get what you want through attraction rather than coercion or payments.
-When you can get others to want what you want, you do not have to spend as much on sticks and carrots to move them in your direc- tion.
+When you can get others to want what you want, you do not have to spend as much on sticks and carrots to move them in your direction.
 Hard power, the ability to coerce, grows out of a country’s military and economic might.
-Soft power arises from the attractiveness of a country’s cul- ture, political ideals, and policies.
+Soft power arises from the attractiveness of a country’s culture, political ideals, and policies.
 When our policies are seen as legitimate in the eyes of others, our soft power is enhanced."
 (Nye 2004, p.
 256).

 ## The target for this SPI is:
 1) a timespan of at least 30 years